Skip to content

 Our Standards

 The Cheese Grater holds itself to the highest standards set out in the IPSO Editor's Code of Practice.
-If you spot a mistake or wish to complain, let our editors know at editor@cheesegratermagazine.org.
+If you spot a mistake, let us know at editor@cheesegratermagazine.org.
+If you wish to complain, you can do so here.

 Mailing Address